-He's alive today, and through Him God offers forgiveness and salvation.
-He will save you today if you will turn from your sinfulness and believe in Christ.
+He died in their place, then He conquered death, and He's alive today.
+Through Him God offers forgiveness and salvation.
+He will save you today if you will repent of your sinfulness and put your total trust in Christ.
 Jesus is the only hope for the sinner.

 What's more...

 - 2. He's the only hope for the world.
 According to 1 Corinthians 15, the day is coming when Jesus will return to this earth.
 He will destroy all dominion, authority, and power.
 Then He will hand over the kingdom to God the Father (15:24).
 There will never be another Heman nor Hitler again. - C. We learn that we are living in a world that hates God.
-It always has and always will.
+That's the fundamental problem of the world.
+It always has been, since the garden.
 Jesus said, "If the world hates you, keep in mind that it hated me first (John 15:18)."
 The Bible doesn't give pat answers as to why bad things happen to God's people.
 But it does give ultimate answers which help us make sense in the mean time.